- CS401 - Computer Architecture

 - CS410 - Computer Security

-410-3 Computer Security.
 A broad overview of the principles, mechanisms, and implementations of computer security.
 Topics include cryptography, access control, software security and malicious code, trusted systems, network security and electronic commerce, audit and monitoring, risk management and disaster recovery, military security and information warfare, physical security, privacy and copyrights, and legal issues.
 Prerequisite: CS 306 with a grade of C or better or graduate standing.

-- CS412 - Programming Distributed Apps
+- CS412 - Programming Distributed Applications

-412-3 Programming Distributed Applications.
 This course uses advanced features of the Java programming language to develop networked, distributed, and web-based applications.
 Topics covered include, but are not limited to, sockets, datagrams, the Java security model, threads, multi-tier architectures, Java RMI, Java database connectivity, and Java-based mobile agents.
 Prerequisite: CS 306 with a grade of C or better or graduate standing.

 - CS413 - Digital Forensics